tylermystery/builder/spec_sheet.md

 ### Card Interaction Model
 Users can explore the catalog in two main ways:
 * **Focused Exploration:** A Grouping card has an **Options Control (⚙️)** that transforms the card to display a selected child item, and a **Parent Button (⬆️)** to navigate back up the hierarchy.
-* **Broad Exploration:** A Grouping card features an **Explode (💥) button** which replaces the single card with a grid of its child options.
-A corresponding **Implode ( اجمع) button** collapses this grid back into the single parent card.
+* **Broad Exploration:** A Grouping card features an **Explode (💥) button** which replaces the current view with a grid of its child options.
+A corresponding **Implode ( اجمع) button** then appears, and clicking it collapses the grid and returns the user to the top-level catalog view.

-All card-based click interactions are managed by a single, unified event handler that prioritizes specific button clicks (e.g., Heart, Explode) over general card clicks to ensure a non-overlapping and predictable user experience.
+All card-based click interactions are managed by a single, unified event handler that prioritizes specific button clicks over general card clicks to ensure a non-overlapping and predictable user experience.

 ### Customizable Bottom Layer
-When a card represents a final **Bookable Item**, its **Options Control (⚙️)** switches from navigation to configuration, displaying specific variations (e.g., duration, style).
-A field for adding custom notes is also available.
+When a card represents a final **Bookable Item**, its **Options Control (⚙️)** switches from navigation to configuration, displaying specific variations.
+A field for adding custom notes and a quantity selector are also available.

 ### Dynamic Header
 A sticky header contains all primary event details and controls, including a static **Tool Name**, an editable **Event Name**, and other controls like Date, Headcount, Total Cost, and the Save & Share button.